joshirio/iota-cooler/README.md

 The multisig signing is handled by [smidgen](https://github.com/bitfinexcom/smidgen), a nodejs command line multisig utility based on thr IOTA javascript API, created by Bitfinex.

+### Features
+- Wallet encryption (AES-256) with password.
+Wallet does not store the offline signing key.
+- Multiple receiving addresses per transaction (batching)
+- Address reuse detection when sending to addresses with outgoing transfers
+- Two step transaction signing, online and offline
+- Built-in promote and reattach utility

+### Limitations
+- Only one receiving address a time.
+A new address is generated automatically on transfers.
+- Requires to always backup the wallet file after each transfer.
+Store and sync it on the cloud to be safe (wallet is encrypted and doesn't hold the offline signing key).
+- At this time. restoring funds from only the multisig seeds without the wallet file is tricky and only possible with smidgen, the command line utility for multisig transfers.

 ### How it looks
 ![Screenshot](https://raw.githubusercontent.com/joshirio/iota-cooler/master/stuff/screenshots/mainwindow.png "Wallet screenshot")